Blendify/blender-manual/blender_docs/manual/interface/window_system/topbar.rst

 Previous Workspace
    Switch to the previous workspace.
 Show Status Bar
-   Choose whether the status bar at the bottom of the window should be displayed.
+   Choose whether the :doc:`Status Bar </interface/window_system/status_bar>`
+   at the bottom of the window should be displayed.
 Save Screenshot
    Capture a picture of the active area of whole Blender window.